hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 #### **_async_** `cancel_all()`

-The function that is primarily triggered by the `ExitCommand` that **cancels all** `InFlightOrder's being tracked by the `Exchange` class.
+The function that is primarily triggered by the `ExitCommand` that **cancels all** `InFlightOrder`'s being tracked by the `Exchange`/`Derivative` class.
 It confirms the successful cancellation of the orders by calling the

 Calls the [\_api_request()](#async-_api_request) function with the relevant parameters.